 3. Outlook launches the Rules Wizard.
-You can create rules using a template or by starting with a blank rule; for an auto-reply, click the Apply rules on messages I receive option, and then click Next:
+You can create rules using another rule as a template or by starting with a new rule.
+For automatic responses to incoming messages, click the Apply rule on messages I receive option, and then click Next >:

-4. The wizard displays the options for creating a blank rule.
-Select the where my name is in the To box check box and any other criteria that you want, and then click Next.
+4. The wizard displays the conditions dialog for the new blank rule.
+Select the where my name is in the To box check box (this option limits the scope to the direct messages) and any other criteria that you want, and then click Next >.

 7. In the Select a Reply Template dialog box, open the folder that contains the template you want to use, click the template to select it, and click Open.

-10. Outlook displays the completed mail rule.
+10. Outlook displays a complete mail rule.
 In the Step 1: Specify a name for this rule field, type a name for the auto-reply rule, and then click Finish.

 You can build a wide variety of message rules by selecting the appropriate conditions and actions.
-For instance, for actions, you can select to forward a message, move it, mark it as important, and so on.
+For instance, as actions, you can choose to forward a message, move it, mark it as important, and so on.

-Note: The reply using a specific template rule in the Rules Wizard sends your automated reply only once to each sender during a single session.
+Note: The reply using a specific template rule in the Rules Wizard sends your automated response only once to each sender during a single session.
 A session is each time you start Outlook until you exit the application.
-This rule prevents Outlook from sending repetitive replies to a single sender from whom you receive multiple messages.
+This rule prevents Outlook from sending repetitive replies to an individual sender from whom you receive multiple messages.
 During a session, Outlook keeps track of the list of users to whom it has responded.
 If you exit and then restart Outlook, however, this is considered a new session and the list of the senders who have received automated replies is reset.

-To delete a rule, see Turn off rules in Outlook 2016.
+To delete a rule, see Turn off rules in Outlook for Microsoft 365.